Orthodox Church in America Diocese of New England

 The Diocese of New England is a diocese of the Orthodox Church in America (OCA).
-Its territory includes parishes, monasteries, and missions located in six states in New England – Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-The diocesan chancery is located in Southbridge, Massachusetts.
+Its territory includes parishes and missions located in six states in New England – Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Benedict (Churchill) is the current bishop of the diocese.

-The last bishop of New England was the Right Reverend Nikon (Liolin), who was elected to the position of Bishop of Boston and the Albanian Archdiocese on October 22, 2003.
+The previous bishop of New England was the Right Reverend Nikon (Liolin), who was elected to the position of Bishop of Boston and the Albanian Archdiocese on October 22, 2003.
 He was installed as Bishop of Boston, New England, and the Albanian Archdiocese during ceremonies taking place from December 16–18, 2005.
 Archbishop Nikon died on September 1, 2019.
-On September 10, 2019, the OCA announced that Metropolitan Tikhon (Mollard) will be the locum tenens for the diocese until a successor is found.
+The diocesan chancery during Archbishop Nikon's episcopacy was located in Southbridge, Massachusetts.
+On September 10, 2019, the OCA announced that Metropolitan Tikhon (Mollard) would be the locum tenens for the diocese until a successor was found.
+On December 2, 2023, Benedict (Churchill) was ordained as the Bishop of Hartford and the Diocese of New England at Holy Trinity Cathedral in Boston, Massachusetts.

 Deaneries

-The diocese is grouped geographically into three deaneries, each consisting of a number of parishes.
+The diocese is grouped geographically into three deaneries, each consisting of a number of parishes and missions.
 Each deanery is headed by a parish priest, known as a dean.
 The deans coordinate activities in their area's parishes, and report to the diocesan bishop.
 The current deaneries of the Diocese of New England and their territories are: